 Those interested in Gilded Age Mansions will not be disappointed when visiting the Berkshires.
 In Stockbridge, there’s Naumkeag and Chesterwood, both of which you can tour and see the mansions and gardens.
 Or take a drive to the Berkshire Botanical Gardens with its themed gardens and contemporary art gallery.

 A really cool place to stay in Stockbridge is the Red Lion Inn.
-It’s a stunning hotel with elegant rooms that feels frozen in time and is one of the best places to stay in the Berkshires!
+It’s a gorgeous New England-ambiance hotel offering elegant rooms that feels frozen in time and is one of the best places to stay in the Berkshires!
 The Widow Bingham’s Tavern at the hotel dates back to 1773!
 This is actually one of the oldest continuously operated hotels in the country that’s hosted numerous notable figures throughout its long history, including presidents, authors, and artists.

 And if you want to see a classic Berkshire theatrical performance, check out the Unicorn Theater on East Street or the Fitzpatrick Main Stage on East Main.

 West Stockbridge is a small town along the Massachusetts Turnpike between Route 7 and the New York/Massachusetts border.
-It’s the perfect rustic Berkshire town with green pastures, rivers, ponds, and forests everywhere.
-And small as it is, the town has made a name for itself with unique art attractions.
+It’s the perfect rustic Berkshire town with green pastures, rivers, ponds, and forests surrounding it.

 Graham Farmhouse Winery in West Stockbridge is just one of the many amazing wineries in the Berkshires.
 They sell honey-based wine at the local farmers market and at their tasting room on Woodruff Road and W Center Street (by appointment only).